JRGNaN/DS_portfolio/README.md

 _Code_: [ML_S_LinearRegression_Property_Prices.ipynb](/ML_Supervised/LinearRegression/)
 _Description_: estimate the price of houses in certain districts of California (USA) based on the average values of the characteristics of the houses in each district.

-### Lasso, Ridge and Elastic Net Regularisation: Fat Content in Food
+### Lasso and Ridge Regularisation: Fat Content in Food
 _Code_:
 _Description_: train a regression model to help us determine the fat content of a certain food product.
 We have a set of 100 predictor variables associated with the absorption channel spectrum.